-Workers’ Compensation Is About to Be TransformedManaging Director of Digital, Technology and Innovation at Marsh & McLennan Solutions Co-Founder of AltumAi
+Workers’ Compensation Is About to Be TransformedManaging Director at Marsh & McLennan Advantage Co-Founder of AltumAi

 Workers’ compensation is the largest premium segment in the U.S. commercial insurance market.
 Workers’ compensation, mandated by law in 49 U.S. states to provide employer reimbursements for injuries occurring in the course of employment, represents one of the largest nondiscretionary expenses for labor-centric firms.